Mahfuza-Nadia/Case_Study_Bike-share-analysis/images/README.md

 The interactive version of the dashboard is published on **Tableau Public**.

-The Tableau Public link is available here `README.md`.
+The Tableau Public link is available here in `README.md`.

+Related Files
+../report/Case Study Report_Bike_Share_Analysis.pdf — detailed analytical report
+../sql/analysis_queries.sql — SQL queries used for the analysis ../images/Rider Behavior dashboard.png — dashboard preview